Developing Products for International Markets

 Plan for Flexibility

-There is no error-free GPS for taking a product to the international market.
-Hopefully this article—based on close to two decades of experience (good, bad and yes, ugly too) in developing, delivering and supporting technology products in several continents—has shed light on how to navigate an efficient path for your product to go places.
+There is no error-free GPS for introducing a product to the international market.
+Hopefully this article, based on around two decades of experience in developing, delivering and supporting technology products around the world, has shed light on navigating an efficient path for your product to go places.
 Bon voyage!

 Author